 The Lengths God Will Go

-May 22, 2025Melina Smith
+May 22, 2025StoryMakers NYC

 (Based on Daniel Zine Chapter 5: Handwriting on the Wall)

-Dear Grown-ups,
+Dear Grown-Ups,

 God has chosen some pretty creative ways to interact with his world, including a talking donkey (Numbers 22:28-30), a dove from the sky (Luke 3:22), a wrestling man (Genesis 32:24-30), and many more.
 But out of all the strange ways God has communicated, a hand coming out of a wall and writing a cryptic message might take the cake.
 It sounds like something out of The Addams Family or some horror film.